General Betting Guides

 • Super Bowl winners

-Individual awards such as MVP are also available in the NFL.
+Individual awards such as MVP are also available.

-Because of roster turnover and preseason uncertainty, prices can shift significantly early in the year.
+Because of roster turnover and preseason uncertainty, odds can shift aggressively early in the year.

 Basketball (NBA & College Basketball)

-Expanded playoff formats have also increased futures participation by keeping more teams mathematically alive deeper into the season.
+Expanded playoff formats have also increased participation in futures betting, since more teams remain mathematically alive later into the season.

 Baseball

-Major League Baseball stands out for its individual award depth.
+Major League Baseball stands out for its depth of individual award markets.

 • MVP